-The Pomodoro Technique was developed in the late 1980s, by the Italian, Francesco Cirillo as a time management technique.
-One main characteristic of this now classic technique is the use of a cooking alarm, used to mark periods of 25 minutes in which to concentrate.
+The Pomodoro Technique was developed in the late 1980s, by the Italian, Francesco Cirillo as a time management system technique.
+One main characteristic of this now classic technique is the use of a tomato shaped cooking alarm, used to mark periods of 25 minutes in which to concentrate.

 Today, the Pomodoro Technique is a registered trademark and you can follow certified Pomodoro Technique training courses that focus on effective divisions of time.

 It was Cirillo himself who noticed that he could not work for long periods of time.
 He would get distracted by people around him, or he would constantly divert and delay himself.
 So he picked up a cooking alarm from the kitchen and forced himself to work on a single task for 25 minutes.
-This famous kitchen alarm was in shape of a tomato.
+The famous Pomodoro technique timer was in shape of a tomato.

 After the 25 minutes, he would allow himself to take a short break of a few minutes.
 In addition, he also made it clear that he could not be disturbed during those 25 minutes.
 When this turned out to work well, he set to work developing this method.